kbrw/ewebmachine/README.md

 * *listen ip* : default to "0.0.0.0"
 * *listen port* : default to 7272
 * *log_dir* : default to "priv/log"
-* *dispatch* : lists the ewebmachine module routes to be include, mandatory
+* *modules* : lists the ewebmachine module routes to be include, mandatory

-## Default Application ##

-Ewebmachine.App is a default OTP application for web application, it launches only the default supervisor Ewebmachine.Sup, with parameters defined by the ewebmachine application environment.

 ## Initial State ##